-Applicants who believe their proposal is responsive to this special call should include "Negev Forum" as a keyword.
-(No penalty will apply to proposals deemed by MERC to not be responsive to the special call.)
+Applicants who believe their proposal is responsive to this special call should include "Research into Action" as a keyword.
+(No penalty will apply to proposals deemed by the MERC Program to not be responsive to the special call.)

 V. Overall Process and Notional Timeline